LostmyChicken/flappy-chicken-game/index.md

 - **Tap the screen** to make the chicken flap
 - **Keep tapping regularly** to maintain flight
+- **Mobile Ultimate Edition** - Optimized for touch devices
+- **Responsive design** - Works perfectly on all screen sizes
+- **Touch-friendly controls** - Large buttons and smooth interactions
-- Works on all mobile browsers
+- Works on all mobile browsers (iOS Safari, Chrome, Firefox, etc.)

 ## 🏆 Tips for High Scores